kurko/blog/obsidian/_pages/about.md

 Hello, fellow human.
 This is Alex.
 Welcome to my little corner on the internet.

-When you see me not <a href="https://www.linkedin.com/in/alexandredeoliveira/" target="linkedin">building software</a>), I'm <a href="https://soundcloud.com/alrowan/concerto-walk">composing music</a>, or [walking five days on the mountains of Japan](/essay/five-days-on-the-kumano-kodo).
+When you see me and I'm not <a href="https://www.linkedin.com/in/alexandredeoliveira/" target="linkedin">building software</a>, I'm <a href="https://soundcloud.com/alrowan/concerto-walk">composing music</a>, reading or [walking five days on the mountains of Japan](/essay/five-days-on-the-kumano-kodo).
 I [meditate](/essay/meditation), prioritize [nuance over extremes](/essay/the-space-between-yes-and-no), and I believe in [writing well is an act of empathy](https://github.com/ObsidianPublisher/obsidian-github-publisher/pull/36/files#diff-c49cb89b66bc4961c47c867b709bcb7956c00bff469ff5ad622be0a0e73c5dd2R94-R124).

 ## A life in five acts
-<div class="subtitle">Founding a company; work for New York; speaking around the world; health issues and coming out alive; and the one I'm in.</div>
+<div class="subtitle">Founding a company; work for New York; speaking around the world; health issues and coming out alive; and the one I'm in today.</div>

 From 2003 to 2009, I built websites in Brazil.
 In the company of one I was salesman, programmer, designer, project manager, and probably one of the first to use Google Ads, finding customers in every corner of the country.
 It was cool and fun, but unsustainable.
 The market was immature, I worked 16 hours a day for barely ~$400 a month.
 I was young and focused on the work, not the money, but at some point I grew tired of it, decided to fire all my customers and start over.